defpackage defined-package-name [[!option]] ⇒ package

 and exported.

-The :export
+The :export option interacts

-option, since inherited symbols
+with the :use option, since inherited symbols

 can be used rather than new ones created.

-The :export
+The :export option interacts

 with the

-and :shadowing-import-from
+:import-from and :shadowing-import-from options, since

 imported